interactive-fiction-class/interactive-fiction-class.github.io/in_class_activities/play-a-roleplaying-game/play-a-roleplaying-game.md

 * Labyrinth The Adventure Game, which is based on the movie Labyrinth (1986) which is a cult classic from when I was a kid.
 You can [rent the movie for $4](https://www.google.com/search?client=safari&rls=en&q=labyrinth+streaming&ie=UTF-8&oe=UTF-8) and watch the first 30 minutes if you want a sense of the vibe.
 * Mausritter, which is a Dungeons and Dragons like game, but you play as mice.
 Mausritter is a great example of a kind of indie role playing game from a movement called the ["Old School Renaissance"](https://en.wikipedia.org/wiki/Old_School_Renaissance).

 Both of these games are excellent introductions to RPGs and are friendly to newcomers.
 They both have beautiful artifacts.
-Labyrinth is a lovely book that you can buy for $30 on Amazon with one-day delivery.
-Mausritter has a stunning boxed set for $55 on Exalted Funeral.
+Labyrinth is a lovely book that you can buy on Amazon with one-day delivery.
+Mausritter has a stunning boxed set for sale on Exalted Funeral.
 Delivery will take longer for Mausritter, but you can download a digital copy for free on itch.io.

 If you'd like to lead a game or play with classmates, please use Ed Stem to arrange a time to play.
 If you have experience with RPGs, especially as a game master, I'd love it if you could to lead a game.
 As you're playing the game think about the following things: